 M south indian.What is kidney stone and how are they formed?Can taking beer once a month cause kidney stone?

 See answer: Kidney stones form for many reasons.
 Stated simply, stones form when the urine becomes over-saturated with the mineral salts normally present in the urine that can form stones: calcium, oxalate, phosphate, uric acid, etc. Precipitation of these salts is influenced by their concentration, urine volume, and other stone inhibiting/promoting substances.
 Beer or alcohol do not directly cause stones. ...Read more

-Sir I have a kidney stone size 3.2 mm.
-Doctor gave for me distone syrup and distone capsules for stone lost.
-So it is good for kidney stone or not.
+doctor gave for me distone syrup and distone capsules for stone lost.. so it is good for kidney stone or not.